Echo9k/Echo9k/README.md

 - 🤔 I’m looking for help with building an ML pipeline on Kubernetes.
 - 💬 Ask me about ML for computer viz.
 - 📫 How to reach me
   - Linked In  @GuimoAAGG
-  - Slack     @Hamster
+  - Kaggle     @Echo9k
   - e-mail     AlcantaraGonzalezGuillermo@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love long and easy to remember passwords.